KarunaduVoices/Voices-Of-Karunadu/README.md

 ### Download Huggingface model

 Install RVC beta using the following link https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main
-- Note:- Do not download the latest version, use the RVC-beta.7z for the fast usage.
+- Note:- Do not download the latest version, use the `RVC-beta.7z` for fast usage.

 ### Install 7-zip